Isdanbull/isdanbull.github.io/_posts/2022-03-06-mushrooms.md

 Can we make it any better?
 After a bit of experimentation I found two stratagies.
 Firstly gill_size seems to be a trap.
-While it is a great initial seporator the two groups it creats seem to be hard to brake down further.
-Secondly the stalk root feature is obviously a very useful one, but the arbitraty order it has been assigned seems sub-optimal (as we can see from the fact it has been split on three seperate times in our tree).
-I remaped the values to make the splitting more efficient.
+While it is a great initial seporator the two groups it creates seem to be hard to break down further.
+Secondly the stalk root feature is obviously a very useful one, but the arbitrary order it has been assigned seems sub-optimal (as we can see from the fact it has been split on three separate times in our tree).
+I re-maped the values to make the splitting more efficient.

 ```python